luke071/javascript-programming-with-the-lord-of-the-rings/Design-Patterns/Readme.md

-# JavaScript Programming with the Lord of the Rings
+# Design patterns with the Lord of the Rings